lefta/ehlit-prototype/Readme.md

 At the moment, focus is put on making the language working.
 The compiler transpiles to C source code, this is only because it is easier and faster to develop the language this way.
-In the future, it is of course planned to generate binary code.
+In the future, it is of course planned to directly generate binary code.

 While there is some error and unsafe behavior checking, this is not the main goal at the moment.
 Invalid Ehlit code will either result in invalid C code or, in the worst cases, make the compiler